 - The second explanation is that “the Exodus version is how G-d himself said it, while Deuteronomy tells how Moses recounted it.”

-The problem that this discussion demonstrates is the mental gymnastics that believers have to go through to rationalize the many obvious discrepancies in the Bible.
+The problem that this discussion demonstrates is the mental gymnastics that believers must go through to rationalize the many obvious discrepancies in the Bible.
 It also begs certain questions like: (1) since they were not there, how would the authors of the Biblical narrative have known what God said to Moses as opposed to what Moses reported that God said; or (2) in a “perfect” document, why would something as important as the Ten Commandments not be the same in both versions.
 (Let’s not forget that the scribes of Deuteronomy had the Exodus version to refer to, and vice-versa.)

 Jesus Birth Narratives